 4. Education and Trainings

 This activity is focusing on the continuous improvement of all employees’ skills by initiating training and coaching programs.
-For example machine operators develop skills for autonomous maintenance, senior maintenance professionals learn techniques for preventive, predictive and prescriptive maintenance techniques and managers are trained into improvement strategies as Kaizen and TPM.
+For example machine operators develop skills for autonomous maintenance, senior maintenance professionals learn techniques for preventive, predictive and prescriptive maintenance techniques and managers are trained into improvement strategies as Kaizen and total productive maintenance.

 5. Early Equipment Maintenance